 (c) specific security measures comprising—

-(i) pre-flight security checks or searches of aircraft to be conducted based on a risk assessment carried out by the relevant national authorities;
+(i) pre-flight security checks or searches of originating aircraft to be conducted based on a security risk assessment carried out by the relevant national authorities;

-(ii) procedures for the screening of passengers’ cabin baggage and hold baggage, where this function is not assigned to the airport operator;
+(ii) procedures for the screening of passengers’ cabin baggage and hold baggage, where this function is not assigned to carried out by the airport operator;

 (iii) procedures to ensure that no weapons, explosives or other dangerous devices are left on board by disembarking passengers at transit stops;

-(iv) reconciliation of hold baggage with boarding passengers, including transit and transfer passengers;
+(iv) reconciliation of originating hold baggage with boarding passengers, including transit and transfer passengers; and authorisation of carriage of hold baggage prior to departure of the aircraft.

-(v) measures and procedures to ensure safety on board an aircraft where passengers to be carried are obliged to travel as subjects of judicial and administrative proceedings;
+(v) measures and procedures to ensure safety on board an aircraft where passengers to be carried are obliged to travel as subjects of judicial and administrative proceedings, including but not limited to: an evalution or risk assessment of potentially disruptive passengers to be conducted by the relevant authorities; security measures to be applied before, during, and on termination of the flight; and aircraft operator’s or pilot-in-command’s right to deny carriage based on the aircraft operator’s policy concerning the number of such persons that may be transported on a given flight, or when reasonable concerns exist in regard to the safety and security of the flight in question.

 (vi) procedures for the carriage of weapons in the cabin compartment and the aircraft hold;

-(vii) in-flight procedures when a prohibited item is found or is believed to be on board an aircraft;
+(vii) in-flight procedures when a prohibited suspect item is found or is believed to be on board an aircraft;

 (viii) movement of persons and vehicles parked next to aircraft;